 - Subwoofer: Despite only having one powered subwoofer, the Q900 delivers strong, energetic bass down to about 40Hz before the performance begins to suffer.
 For music with lots of low bass responses below the 40Hz threshold, a separate subwoofer is recommended to maintain the consistency of the sound profile throughout these low frequencies although the Q900s are capable of handling quite a bit of bass on their own and with authority.

 The only problems identified with these speakers during testing are minimal at best.
 First, the grill is extremely flimsy and relies on tiny plastic posts that are probably easy to break with repeated removal.

 Also, the grill isn’t braced in the middle at all which could lead to the grill vibrating enough to actually hit the cabinet during musical passages with heavy bass.
 The good news is that the speakers look better without the grill in place so removing it from the speakers permanently should be a no-brainer for most people.

 Other issues included a limited amount of bracing within the cabinet (only minimal vibrations are felt), the floor spikes seem a lot larger than they need to be, and no rubber feet are included for installation on hardwood floors.
 Again, these issues are all minor and pale in comparison to the overall performance of the Q900s.

 When looking at the KEF Q900, it doesn’t present remarkable aesthetics or physical construction.
 That’s not to say the speaker is cheaply made; it just doesn’t have the same lavish construction and look as KEF’s signature Reference line of speakers.

-- Top end features not usually available at this price point (check here for the latest pricing)
+- Top-end features not usually available at this price point.

 - Balanced, wide-raging sound that performs well throughout all music genres